 Several days later on Dvadasi, Laksmi closes the temple doors in anger and her servants quarrel with Jagannatha's servants.
 After Jagannatha concedes defeat, the doors are opened again.
 Such is the reverence, the fun, the mysticism, and overall bliss of Rathyatra in Jagannath Puri.

 JAI JAGANNATH MAHARAJ KI JAI . .. . . . .
 JAI SHRI KRISHNA

 Download Lord Shri Krishna Wallpapers from our wallpapers den, more than 22200 wallpapers are ready to download.
 What more you require from us.
-If you likes this page, find your friends who are so interested to read Puri Purushottam story, send this link to them.
-Just today we noticed that one ready made fancy dress shop owner from Rajaji Nagar, Bangalore city, printed carry bags with our website information as a spiritual wallpapers den.
+If you like this page, find your friends who are so interested to read Puri Purushottam story, send this link to them.
+Just today we noticed that one ready-made fancy dress shop owner from Rajaji Nagar, Bangalore city, printed carry bags with our website information as a spiritual wallpapers den.
 Thanks for his kind heart and support.
-Many many thanks to our website visitors who serves this website information to their friends.
+Many many thanks to our website visitors who serve this website information to their friends.

 If possible try to visit one of the best spiritual place in India - Puri Jagannath, Odisha.
 How to reach Puri, here is the direction :

 Bhubaneswar to Puri 65 kms

 From Delhi, you will get these trains: Purushottam Express, Nandan Kanan Express, and Kalingautkal Express and you will have more trains from many cities like Bangalore, Chennai, Mumbai, Kolkata, Bhubaneswar.

 Some hotels information in Puri :

 Hotel Holiday Resort

 Hotel Shakti International